Welcome to Software Observatory Etherpad!

 wash cloths in same lavomatic as guys of a foyer, one became a friend

-not fitting any pre-established framework in terms of human relationships
+not fitting any pre-established framework

 obvious things have to be learned